Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 When children leave Hartpury Primary School at the end of Year 6, they should be equipped with the full range of skills that enables them to become lifelong learners.
 Through our unique approach of teaching and living out Christian Values, children are also equipped with the social skills and understanding to become good citizens in the future.

 We believe that the school/parent relationship is key to promoting learning beyond the school gates and crucial in ensuring children make the best possible progress.
 We pride ourselves on our open, friendly and approachable nature that encourages parents to be involved in their children’s learning.
 Furthermore, we host regular evenings to inform parents about how they can support their child or even to allow them to work alongside their child.
-Recent evenings include: How to help with reading, Big Write Night, Maths Calculation Strategies, Parent/Child Art evening and E-Safety.

 English

-The English Curriculum is delivered using the National Curriculum 2014 and the Early learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.
+The English Curriculum is delivered using the National Curriculum 2014 and the Early Learning Goals are followed to ensure continuity and progression from the Foundation Stage through to the National Curriculum.

 Speaking and Listening